-Generally vote FOR proposals requesting that companies report on the financial and legal impact of their prescription drug reimportation policies unless such information is already publicly disclosed.
+MassPRIM will generally vote FOR proposals requesting that companies report on the financial and legal impact of their prescription drug reimportation policies unless such information is already publicly disclosed.

-Generally vote AGAINST proposals requesting that companies adopt specific policies to encourage or constrain prescription drug reimportation.
+MassPRIM will generally vote AGAINST proposals requesting that companies adopt specific policies to encourage or constrain prescription drug reimportation.
 Such matters are more appropriately the province of legislative activity and may place the company at a competitive disadvantage relative to its peers.